shellyWang995/shellyWang995.github.io/_pages/about.md

 Research focuses
 ------
-(1) Constructing and intervening strategies for diabetes with psychiatric disorders in zebrafish models;

-(2) developing nano drug delivery systems;

-(3) he biological functionalization of medical materials.
-Shelly Wang has published 4 SCI papers as the first author, contributed to 9 SCI papers, and filed 5 patents.
+(1) Constructing and intervening strategies for diabetes with psychiatric disorders in zebrafish models; <br>(2) developing nano drug delivery systems; <br>(3) he biological functionalization of medical materials. <br>Shelly Wang has published 4 SCI papers as the first author, contributed to 9 SCI papers, and filed 5 patents.

 For more info
 ------